HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Contains Rules for Extensions

-Extensions are created by adding elements to built-in extension arrays.
+Extensions are created by adding elements to extension arrays.
 Extension arrays are found at the root level of every resource, nested inside every element, and recursively inside each extension.
 The structure of extensions is defined by FHIR (see [Extension element](https://www.hl7.org/fhir/R4/extensibility.html#extension)).
 Profiling extensions is discussed in [Defining Extensions](#defining-extensions).

 Extensions are specified using the `contains` keyword.
 There are two types of extensions, standalone and inline:

 * Standalone extensions have their own SDs, and can be reused.
 They can be defined internally (in the same FSH project), or externally in core FHIR or an external IG.
+Only standalone extensions can be used directly in profiles.
 * Inline extensions do not have separate SDs, and cannot be reused in other profiles.
-Inline extensions are typically used to specify sub-extensions in a complex (nested) extension.
+Inline extensions can only be used to specify sub-extensions in a complex (nested) extension.

 The syntaxes to specify standalone extension(s) are: